raspberrychris/paddleboardmaster/content/post/highpi-inflatable-stand-up-paddleboard.md

 ## How does the Highpi compare to other paddleboards?

 If you are looking for a top quality paddleboard then you are going to get that with this board.

 It is not the cheapest board that we have reviewed by any means, but you do get top quality accessories included with this paddleboard as well as really high quality (military grade) materials used throughout the design.

 The choice of design is a little more complex than some of the other paddleboards we have reviewed, and the choice of wood grain colour is a nice touch for a more natural looking solid paddleboard.

+### Pros

+* Great design if you like the natural wood look
+* Military Grade Materials
+* High Quality Accessories Included

+### Cons

+* A little higher priced than some alternative paddleboards

 ## Verdict